eurostat/eurostatRTool/README.md

 This should directly install the package from Github, without any other steps.
 You may be asked to update packages.
 This might not be strictly necessary, so you can try skipping this step.
-The following pacages are required (in brackets are the versions used to develop eurostatRTool
+The following packages are required (with versions used to develop eurostatRTool):
 ``` r
 install.packages("configr", version= "0.3.5")
 install.packages("dplyr", version= "1.1.4")